To request a high-resolution image of the stamp for news media use only, email firstname.lastname@example.org

-The Postal Service also offers first day covers for new stamp issues and Postal Service stationery items postmarked with the official first day of issue cancellation.
+Stamp Fulfillment Services also offers first-day covers for new stamp issues and Postal Service stationery items postmarked with the official first-day-of-issue cancellation.
 Each item has an individual catalog number and is offered in the quarterly USA Philatelic Catalog.
 Customers may request a free catalog by calling 800-STAMP-24 or writing to:

 U.S. Postal Service